ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 > 1. How do you interpret this plot?
 > 2. Do you observe similar results on the filtered data set?
 > 3. Do you think it is an issue to have variation in the library size?
+>
 > > ## Solutions:
 > > 1.
 We can see that there is differences in the library size for the different samples.
 The library size go from around 9000 reads to a
 > > bit more of 20000 reads (more than 2 fold change).
 > > 2.
-If you lokk at the filtered data, you can see similar result, the filtering  does not change library size so much because you just
+If you look at the filtered data, you can see similar result, the filtering  does not change library size so much because you just
 > > removed few OTU that were rare.
 > > 3.
 Of course if you want to compare samples to each other, it will be an issue to have different library sizes.
 For example, if you
 > > have a sample 1 with 1000 reads (500 reads for OTU1, 300 reads for OTU 2 and 200 reads for OTU 3) and a sample 2 with only 100 reads